awslabs/amazon-redshift-utils/src/SnapshotManager/README.md

 Running the schedule command will create a CloudWatch Events Schedule that runs your function every __15 Minutes__.
 This means that your snapshots will be taken within 15 minutes of the specified snapshots interval.

+# architecture diagram TODO

 ### What's Created

-After completion, you'll notice a Lambda Function called `RedshiftUtilsSnapshotManager`, plus there will be a CloudWatch Events Rule called `RedshiftUtilsSnapshotManager-15-mins` which runs every 15 minutes.
-This will have one Target for each namespace configuration that you've created - so a single Rule firing multiple events to a single Lambda function.
-This will create a Lambda Function invocation for each event - one per namespace.
+After completion, you'll notice a Lambda Function called `RedshiftUtilsSnapshotManager`, plus there will be a CloudWatch Events Rule called `RedshiftUtilsSnapshotManager.<namespace>-15-mins` which runs every 15 minutes.

 You can run `./build.sh schedule <config.json>` as many times as you need to create additional schedules.